-Policy C-10D: The Town will develop language and standards in the Land Development Regulations by 2008-2009 that preserve identified historically significant resources to the maximum extent feasible, if any are identified to be located within the Town.
+Policy C-10D: The Town will utilize the appropriate mechanisms to preserve identified historically significant resources to the maximum extent feasible, if any are identified to be located within the Town.

 The Town will continually seek opportunities for public acquisition of additional areas for nature preserves and passive open spaces to expand the opportunities for conservation and increase public appreciation of natural habitats within the community.